 Preventive care includes regular health check-ups, screenings to help your doctor find problems early, and counseling services to detect illnesses, diseases, or medical conditions before they cause problems.
 Regular check-ups help you or your child's doctor look for any problems.
-Problems can include medical, dental, vision, hearing, mental health, and any substance use (drug) disorders.
+Problems can include medical, dental, vision, hearing, mental health, and any substance (alcohol or drug) use disorders.
 IEHP covers check-ups to screen for problems (including blood lead level assessment) any time there is a need for them, even if it is not during your or your child's regular check-up.

 Preventive care also includes shots you or your child need.
-IEHP must make sure that all enrolled children get needed shots at the time of any health care visit.
+IEHP must make sure all enrolled children are up to date with all the shots they need when they have their visits with their doctor.
 Preventive care services and screenings are available at no cost and without pre-approval (prior authorization).